MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/threat-modeling-for-drivers.md

 **Sample: Assessing threats using DREAD**

-Continuing with the example discussed in [Create threat models for drivers](threat-models-for-drivers-create.md), the following table shows how a designer might assess the hypothetical denial-of-service attack:
+Continuing with the example discussed above, the following table shows how a designer might assess the hypothetical denial-of-service attack:

 | DREAD Criterion | Score   | Comments                                                                |
 |-----------------|---------|-------------------------------------------------------------------------|